Entrepreneurship & intrapreneurship

 We offer two Executive MBA programmes, with different start-dates and different formats, so you can choose the one which best fits your work schedule and best suits your work-life balance.

-- The Cambridge Executive MBA is delivered over 16 weekends and four week-long blocks over a 20-month period, making it a feasible commitment for the busiest professionals.
+- The Cambridge Executive MBA is delivered over 16 weekends and 4 week-long blocks over a 20-month period, making it a feasible commitment for the busiest professionals.

-- The Global Executive MBA is delivered in week-long blocks, around half of which take place in Cambridge, and half in Shenzhen, China.
+- The Global Executive MBA is delivered in week-long blocks, 4 of which are in Cambridge and 2 in overseas locations.

 The schedules are demanding, but the coursework involved is designed to complement your organisational responsibilities, as the programme encourages you to apply what you learn to your own role and organisation.